 - Fish & seafood: trout, salmon, haddock, shrimp - always choose wild-caught if you can

 - Fruits & vegetables: If it can be plucked from nature, it's Paleo.
-Vegetables and fruits are the backbones of the Paleo diet.
+Vegetables and fruits are the backbones of the Paleo lifestyle.

-- Tubers: potatoes, yams, sweet potatoes, turnips - a great source of carbohydrates on the Paleo diet
+- Tubers: potatoes, yams, sweet potatoes, turnips - a great source of carbohydrates on the Paleo lifestyle

 - Nuts & seeds: almonds, macadamias, walnuts, pumpkin seeds, sunflower seeds, etc.

 - Healthy fats: Extra virgin olive oil, avocado oil, coconut milk/oil, etc.

 *salt should be consumed in moderation, as too much sodium can cause a host of health problems.